 Frank Davis, President

-Frank is a retired businessman who recently graduated with his master’s degree at SMU Perkins in Dallas, Texas.
+Frank is a retired businessman.
 Before his retirement, Frank was President of Pittman and Davis, a direct marketing catalog company specializing in the sale of gift packages of fresh fruit and other perishable gift food items.
 From 2005 to 2011, Frank served as secretary for the Board of Directors.
 He was elected President in January of 2012.
 He holds a bachelor’s degree in both business administration and sociology from Trinity University and a Masters degree from Southern Methodist University.
-He has HSP and lives in Dallas.
+He has HSP and lives in San Antonio.

 Linda was installed as a member of the SPF Board of Directors in 2003 and co-chaired the Program Committee.
 She is a graduate of Southern Ohio College and was a purchasing agent.
 She has volunteered for more than a decade for several community organizations including the area’s leading hospital, where she has held leadership and board positions.
 When Linda developed PLS, she became involved with the PLS online patient community and served the UCSF ALS Research Center as a contact for PLS patients.
 Thanks in large part to her efforts with the online patient community, several PLS research grants were awarded and the NORD PLS Physician’s Guide was developed.
 She lives in Fremont, California with her husband.
 In addition to serving as SPF Vice President, she continues to chair the Program Committee and oversee other special programs including co-chairing the TeamWalk Committee.